Do you consider yourself health-conscious? If so, you’re not alone.

 Despite the increasing consumption of fast food and harmful drinks, people are aware of the need of eating healthily since it is the only way to live longer and in better health.
 Often, people believe in their hearts that even if they are eating healthfully, they are making a mistake.
 An investigation of customer behavior was carried out by the source via a survey, and the following findings were discovered:

-More than nine in ten say they feel obligated to eat healthfully at least part of the time.
-More over six in ten people say they attempt to eat healthfully most of the time, if not all of the time.
+More than nine out of ten people feel forced to eat healthily at least some of the time.
+More than six out of ten adults say they make an effort to eat healthily most of the time, if not all of the time.

 Even health-conscious customers are willing to pay a premium for the pleasure of consuming certain foods.
 Delivering food and beverage products that are healthy and claim to be beneficial for you is not an easy breezy job as a food and beverage producer.
 However, the good news is that customers are willing to pay a premium price for organic, ethical, and healthful food and beverage products provided they meet their needs and expectations.
 A substantial shift from the last edition of our study, about 60 percent to 70 percent of respondents said that they would be willing to pay a premium for food items that are natural, ethical, upgraded or “less of” and adhere to an alternative dietary lifestyle.
 This represents an increase of at least ten percentage points over the previous two years.